UX Design »

 Process

-The NAR design process balanced behavioral psychology, user research, and ethical UX.
+The NAR app design process balanced behavioral psychology, user research, and ethical UX.
 I conducted qualitative interviews, created empathy maps, and defined a dual information architecture:

 • Daily Experience Flow: Dashboard → Reflection Prompt → Community Insight